ATLAS-HGTD/hgtd-tools/README.md

 ### First time usage / requirements:

+Linux:
-1. If not already installed, install miniconda, e.g. via `wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh` and then running the .sh script (latest release) with e.g. `bash`.
-On macOS, the installer is termed slightly differently (`...-MacOSX-x86_64.sh`).
+1. (If not already installed): install miniconda, e.g. via `wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh` and then running the .sh script (latest release) with e.g. `bash`.
-2. Clone the repository, e.g. via `git clone ssh://git@gitlab.cern.ch:7999/anstein/hgtd-tools.git` (here: using ssh key).
+2. Getting the code: clone the repository, e.g. via `git clone ssh://git@gitlab.cern.ch:7999/anstein/hgtd-tools.git` (here: using ssh key).
-3. Depending on how conda was installed, it might require opening a new shell and / or sourcing the `~/.bashrc`.
+3. Depending on how conda was installed (institute & shell specific), it might require opening a new shell and / or sourcing the `~/.bashrc`.
+4. Install the environment using the given yaml file: `cd hgtd-tools; conda env create -f env-312-minimalLinux.yml` (you can find it in the main directory).

+MacOS:
+1. (If not already installed): install miniconda, e.g. via `wget https://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh` and then running the .sh script (latest release) with e.g. `bash`.
+Full instructions for silent install: https://docs.conda.io/projects/conda/en/stable/user-guide/install/macos.html#installing-in-silent-mode.
+2. Getting the code: clone the repository, e.g. via `git clone ssh://git@gitlab.cern.ch:7999/anstein/hgtd-tools.git` (here: using ssh key).
-5. Install the environment using the given yaml file: `cd hgtd-tools; conda env create -f env-312.yml` (you can find it in the main directory).
+3. Install the environment using the given yaml file: `cd hgtd-tools; conda env create -f env-312.yml` (you can find it in the main directory).

-   Note: experimental support for Linux with a slightly different tk variant related to appearance, fonts etc. on Linux: use the file `env-312-minimalLinux.yml`.
+Windows:
+1. (If not already installed): install miniconda: go to https://www.anaconda.com/docs/getting-started/miniconda/install#windows-command-prompt and perform (silent) install of miniconda, via command prompt as described there.
+2. Getting the code: if you don't have a git client on your PC, just download and unzip the repository (click the blue Code button -> Download source code -> zip); if you do have a git client, `git clone ssh://git@gitlab.cern.ch:7999/anstein/hgtd-tools.git` (here: using ssh key).
+3. Installing the environment: open Anaconda Prompt, navigate (`cd`) into the dir where you unzipped the repository, `conda env create -f env-312.yml`.

 If you don't like conda (☹️ how? 🤨) or you want to minimize the packages to be installed, make sure to run the tools with a recent python3 environment containing `customtkinter`, `requests`, which can be installed with `pip`.
 Other used packages of hgtd-tools are already part of the regular python3 lib.
+Only the provided yml files are tested to stay compatible though.

 ## Usage